pydio/pydio-doc-admin-guide/5_securing_your_data/3_security_policies/1_security_policies.md

 ### Deny by default vs. explicit deny

 Composed of many rules, a security policy is always "Deny by Default".
 Given the Context, each rule will compute its "ABLE" value to "allow" or "deny".

  - If no rules provide an "allow" value, policy is evaluated as denied.
  - On the other hand, any rule evaluating as "deny" will supersede other rules and instantly set the policy to "deny".

 ## Cells Security Policies

-In Pydio Cells, _Resources_ can be of three types : a file or a folder (and by extension a workspace) via ACLs, a REST API endpoint or an OpenId Connect operation.
+In Pydio Cells, _Resources_ can be of three types : a REST API endpoint, an OpenId Connect operation or a file or a folder (and by extension a workspace).

 ### REST Resources